-BY TYRO. " Richmond County, (Geo.)
+"Richmond County, (Geo.)
 Jan.
 1834.
-Mr. Editor.-A great many pieces have appeared in various agricultural journals of this country on the management of bees, and I must confess none of them exactly suit my views.
-The apiary none of them exactly suit my views.
-The apiary so often described, appears too complicated and troublesome in itsfixtures; and the putting candles in barrels to destroy the miller, and other such plans appear to me not sufficient for the purposes proposed.
-For the last two years, I have pursued a plan that has been the result more of necessity than of forecast, and I am pleased with the result.

-I have my hives made of plank, and the ends that si on the bench, beveled down to a point.
+Mr. Epitron.-A great many pieces have appeared in various agricultural journals of this country on the management of bees, and I must confess none of them exactly suit my views.
+The apiary of the described, appears too complicated and none of them exactly suit my views.
+The apiary so often described, appears too complicated and troublesome in its fixtures; and the putting candles in barrels to destroy the miller, and other such plans appear to me not sufficient for the purposes proposed.
+For the last two years, I have pursued a plan that has beautiful result more of precessity. plan that has been the result more of necessity than of forecast, and I am pleased with the result.
+I have my hives made of plank, and the ends that on the bench, beveled down to a point.